OpenEstate/OpenEstate-IO/README.md

 OpenEstate-IO 1.0-SNAPSHOT
 ==========================

-*OpenEstate-IO* provided a set of Java libraries to read and write real estate data in common formats.
+*OpenEstate-IO* provides a set of Java libraries to read and write real estate data in common formats.
 These libraries are used within [*OpenEstate-ImmoTool*](http://openestate.org/) and in some of our clients projects in order to process real estate data.